Tchernobill/Confluence/Timeline alpha.md

 ## Arc 3

+- The Phoenix Recovery shop is doing well for a few months
 - A small gang of thugs try to rob the shop
-- Sev is on high alert ready to intervene but stay put
+- Sev is pretending to be just an average assistant droid but is on high alert ready to intervene
 - One of the thug brandish a katana blade and swing it at Vyry4n who stop the blade with his bare hand, grab it, twist it and pull it out of the thug's hand
-- Triggered by the violence, Sev began to forcefully kick the thugs out
+- Triggered by the sudden act of violence, Sev began to forcefully kick the thugs out and they flee
+- The blade craft is too much valuable to be owed by a mere thug which make Vyry4n speculate on it's origin
+-

-- A member of the gang that participate in the heist in which Vyry4n was contaminated by the virus
+- Frank, a member of the gang that participate in the heist in which Vyry4n was contaminated by the virus need some good quality hardware for a job
-- He send the hacker of the group in Vyry4n's shop to obtain a quality hacking deck, remembering
+- Having a strained relationship with Vyry4n, he send one of his crew member in the shop to obtain a quality hacking deck

+- Vyry4n have an issue with one of the member of the crew, who is disrespectful to him, ask him to calm down and be more polite
+- Attempting to project dominance, the crew member go straight into confrontation and pull his weapon on Vyry4n's head
+- Vyry4n scold him for thinking he's top just because he have lightning-fast enhanced muscle, all those credits wasted because he simply cannot move anymore, his fancy implants being delivered with a backdoor for those who pay even more than him
+- As he move around the paralysed gunman, he explain that his main problem with him is his lack of manners.
+He point out to the other gunwoman that from a single look at her face, she doesn't like him either, but keep it for herself and dont act like she's his boss
+- And since the crew is in Vyry4n's place, that make him the host, and as a good host, if the gunwoman would declare being thirsty, she would be entitled to a cold beverage from the fridge.
+- Now, if the gunman were to declare being thirsty, the best he'd get with that rude attitude would be half a glass of warm water with some spit in it.
+- He turn to Frank and tell him that "the dog" will have to wait in the car if they want to talk
+- Frank object, get upset and raise his voice, they are the clients
+- Vyry4n try to keep his calm as Frank start to get rude as well
+- Vyry4n's internal pressure burst and he shout back at Frank, exposing him to the others for the previous job they did together, nearly killing him with a grenade, running out leaving him behind to die to an explosion he set himself and ultimately exposing him to something far worst than death
+- After a few second of silence, Vyry4n storm out of the room, and the automatic gun turrets that nobody notices being deployed retract in the walls and the paralysed gunman is released

+- Frank mention having an errand to run in Jerz and then they'll be ready for the job

+-
-- While close to her, he discretely 'snif' her, she notice and react by calling him a creep
+- While close to Flux, he briefly 'snif' her, she notice and react strongly and call him a creep

+- Later, Vyryan call Flux in his workshop, to which she refuse to get 'alone with the creep'
+- He insist, that it is for her own good, so Frank and the others come too
+- Vyry4n ask her how are her dreams, does the have strangely repetitive dreams or did she reach the warm and confortable dreams that make her want to sleep more?
+- Flux stay silent, as she's wondering how can he know about her dreams
-- While talking about the effect of the virus, he retrieve something
+- He then start to talk about the progressively nightmarish effect of the virus, promising it's host something worst than death (this cue somehow shake Frank as he began to understand about Vyry4n)
+- Vyry4n state that he suspect that Frank is going to Jerz because she's infected with DarkNight, a nanobot virus, and that there is a shady contact in Jerz that pretend he can cure it
+- Flux want to know how he know, Vyry4n vaguely reply that he can smell it off her
+- He put her hand into a device that seal over it, there is a pneumatic sound as a needle collect a blood sample
+- He tell them that the Jerz contact is a scam, there is no cure and they will just take half of the credit upfront and either kill her if she's alone or sideline her long enough to be too late for her.
+- While talking, he retrieve a box from a safe and put it next to the machine running the analysis
+- The machine confirm the presence of the virus in Flux blood and is attempting to decrypt it's key, which fail after a few minutes
+-